michelenatale/Compress/TestBrotliDotNet/readme.md

 I consider more intensive **UnitTests** to be important, and I will do them at a later date.
 Especially with streams, it always makes sense to do special and customized unit tests.
 However, the methods are designed in such a way that virtually all situations that can arise are avoided or caught by exception.

-And that brings us to the last point that still needs to be addressed, namely a **logger**.
+And that brings us to the last point that still needs to be addressed, namely a **Logger**.
 I may do that at a later date as well.
 In principle, the setup is so quick that it doesn't take much time.
 Anyone who wants to can do this in advance for themselves.

 ## Console Output